 - 1. Prior to certification of the Comprehensive Design Plan, the applicant shall: - a.
 Label sheet 2 of 2 for the Type I Tree Conservation Plan, TCPI/12/97-01, as a Type I Tree Conservation Plan. - b.
-Provide a site plan note to indicate the size of the additional lot, Lot 29. - 2.
-Prior to issuance of any additional permits for Lot 29, Block "C" or Parcels "J" and "I", the Type II Tree Conservation Plan, TCPII/69/97, shall be revised in accordance with the approved Comprehensive Design Plan CDP-9303/01. - 3.
-The applicant, his heirs, successors and/or assignees shall construct an 8-foot-wide, hard-surface trail running west to east internally along interior streets and open space from Campus Way North along one side of Dunrobin Drive and Nicol circle, where it will end at the park property. - 4.
-The applicant shall convey to M-NCPPC, 9,750 square feet of open space as designated on Exhibit "A." The land to be conveyed shall also be subject to the conditions of Exhibit 'B," attached to the memorandum of the Department of Parks and Recreation. - 5.
+Provide a site plan note to indicate the size of the additional lot, Lot 29.

+- 2. Prior to issuance of any additional permits for Lot 29, Block "C" or Parcels "J" and "I", the Type II Tree Conservation Plan, TCPII/69/97, shall be revised in accordance with the approved Comprehensive Design Plan CDP-9303/01. - 3.
+The applicant, his heirs, successors and/or assignees shall construct an eight-foot-wide, hard-surface master plan trail running west to east internally along interior streets and open space from Campus Way North to the eastern property line.
+This trail shall be located along one side of Dunrobin Drive, to Nicol Circle, and to Street A, where it will continue until it meets the property to the north. - 4.
+The applicant shall convey to M-NCPPC, 9,750 square feet of open space as designated on Exhibit "A." The land to be conveyed shall also be subject to the conditions of Exhibit "B," attached to the memorandum of the Department of Parks and Recreation. - 5.
 Prior to approval of the final plat of subdivision, the applicant shall prepare plats showing the property to be exchanged.
 Those plats shall be approved by DPR prior to submission of the final plan of subdivision. - 6.
 Subject to the approval of the Commission, the Planning Board authorizes the Executive Director to dispose of 1,650 square feet of park property as shown on attached Exhibit "A." - 7.
 The applicant shall prepare deeds for the properties to be exchanged (signed by the WSSC Assessment Supervisor) and submit them to the Department of Parks and Recreation for their review at least four weeks prior to submission of the final plat of subdivision.
 A title report shall accompany the deed for the land to be conveyed to M-NCPPC.
 Following approval by DPR, the deed for the property to be conveyed to M-NCPPC shall be submitted to the Subdivision Section along with the final plat of subdivision.
 Upon receipt of a recorded deed, DPR staff will take necessary actions to convey the 1,650 square feet of parkland to the applicant.
 The applicant shall record the deeds in the land records of Prince George's County. - 8.
 Following approval by DPR, the applicant shall revise the SDP- 9702 for Tartan South to reflect these changes.